-GoDaddy has partnered with Microsoft to provide round-the-clock access to the Office 365 suite of tools.
+GoDaddy has partnered with Microsoft to provide round-the-clock access to the Microsoft 365 suite of tools.
 The Business Premium plan includes versions of all the classic Microsoft Office favorites, such as Outlook, Word, Excel and PowerPoint.

 Of course, Bookings is also part of the suite, which means you’ll have practically everything you need to run your business efficiently, right at your fingertips.